ICE is at airports during the travel chaos: What agents are and aren’t doing

 “We got folks sleeping in cars,” acting deputy administrator Adam Stahl said.
 “Folks having to essentially to get blood drawn to afford gas to come to work.
 So, the situation is dire.”

 Many TSA agents feel they have no choice but to call out of work as they lack money for basic necessities, said Angela Grana, regional vice president of Colorado TSA Workers Union AFGE Local 1127.
-The fact that ICE agents are getting paid while they are not, she said, adds insult to injury.
+She said the fact that ICE agents are getting paid while TSA agents are not adds insult to injury.

 The-CNN-Wire